rohanvp/portfolio-website-builder/README.md

 # Portfolio Website

-This is a Datbase driven Portfolio website Builder implemented using HTML, CSS, PHP, SQL.
+This is a Database driven Portfolio website Builder implemented using HTML, CSS, PHP, SQL.

 The website fetches user data from the database and displays on the website.
 Lowers website's content customization time significantly.